Lauren Bosc (Research Coordinator)

 Nicole Ritchie is a PhD student in Social and Political Thought at York University.
 She completed a Master of Museum Studies in collaboration with Sexual Diversity Studies at the University of Toronto and a Bachelor of Arts with Distinction in Women’s Studies and the History of Art, Design, and Visual Culture at the University of Alberta.
 Nicole’s master’s thesis analyzed the Canadian Museum for Human Rights (CMHR) through the lens of queer-affect theory, interrogating the formation of normative, neoliberal museology.
 Growing out of this project, her current research seeks to link psychoanalytic theories of object relations with the theoretical turn to the object, to matter, in order to consider playful and imaginative modes of pedagogy and phenomenology within arts and cultural life.

-Tishina Shannacappo is an urban Anishinaabe-kwe from Winnipeg, MB.
-She is a graduate from the University of British Columbia (BA, Institute for Gender, Race, Sexuality and Social Justice + First Nations and Indigenous Studies) and currently lives and works in her home-city located on Treaty 1 territory.
-She is passionate about the intersections between mental health, self-representation and access to meaningful cultural production.
-Practicing a decolonial and feminist methodological approach, she primarily engages her theoretical interests with poetry and other creative interventions produced by Indigenous peoples, women and LGBTQ/2-spirit communities.
+TJ Shannacappo is an urban Anishinaabe-kwe from Winnipeg, MB.
+She holds a BA from the University of British Columbia (Women’s and Gender Studies and First Nations Studies) and currently works as an editor at an organization dedicated to promoting Indigenous education.
+In the near future, TJ intends to pursue a Master of Education in School and Applied Child Psychology, and she is passionate about the intersections between mental heath, self-representation, and access to meaningful cultural production.
+Practicing a decolonial and feminist methodological approach, she primarily engages her theoretical interests with creative interventions by Indigenous peoples, women, and LGBTQ/2-Spirit communities.
+LGBTQ/2-spirit communities.